wallarm/product-documentation/docs/2.14/glossary-en.md

 ## Attack Vector
 An attack vector is a path or means by which a hacker can gain access to a network resource to deliver a payload.

+## Vulnerability
+A vulnerability is an error made due to negligence or inadequate information when building or implementing a web application that can lead to an information security risk.

+The information security risks are:

+* Unauthorized data access; for example, access to read and modify user data.
+* Denial of service.
+* Data corruption and other.

+The Internet traffic can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.

 ## Security Incident
 A security incident is an occurrence of a vulnerability exploitation.
 An incident is an attack targeted at a confirmed vulnerability.